ziadkiwan/teamsext/readme.txt

 REQUESTS

-Please create a file called app_config.py:
+Please create a file called app_config.py and add the following variables:

 client_id = "<<your_client_id>>"
 client_secret = "<<your_client_secret>>"